agabor/docs/_includes/common/performance.md

 There are some limits in place to ensure the API can provide the data you need in a performant manner.
 We may adjust these in the future.
 Please take a moment to read through the following list:

 **Objects**
-* We recommend against storing large pieces of binary data like images or documents in a Parse Object.
+* We recommend against storing large pieces of binary data like images or documents in a MSG Object.
-* We recommend against creating more than 64 fields on a single Parse Object to ensure that we can build effective indexes for your queries.
+* We recommend against creating more than 64 fields on a single MSG Object to ensure that we can build effective indexes for your queries.
 * We recommend against using field names that are longer than 1,024 characters, otherwise an index for the field will not be created.

 **Queries**